Lattice Calculation of Light Meson Radiative Leptonic Decays: Computing radiative decay rates using infinite-volume reconstruction

-where $k_E=(ik^0,\vec{k})$ is the Euclidean momentum of the photon and $k^0=|\vec{k}|=m_P x_\gamma/2$.
-This definition is valid provided that no intermediate hadronic states lighter than the initial-state meson exist, which is the case for $P\to \ell\nu_\ell\gamma$; otherwise, the temporal integral contains exponentially growing terms, and the subtraction of these terms is required~\cite{Tuo:2024bhm}.
+The above definition is valid only if there are no intermediate hadronic states lighter than the initial-state meson.
+This condition is satisfied for \(P\to \ell\nu_\ell\gamma\).
+Otherwise, the temporal integral contains exponentially growing contributions, which must be subtracted~\cite{Tuo:2024bhm}.
 Under this condition, the Minkowski hadronic function is related to its Euclidean counterpart through